AyushTechie-7/Full-Stack-Developer-Portfolio/README.md

-# Web Developer Portfolio
+# Full Stack Developer Portfolio
-# 🌐 Ayush Choudhar | Web Developer Portfolio
+# 🌐 Ayush Choudhar | Full stack Developer Portfolio

 Welcome to my personal portfolio website built using HTML, CSS, and JavaScript.
 This project showcases my skills, projects, contact details, and more — all wrapped in a modern, interactive, and animated layout.